TBEMSESG/smartthings_mqtt_datalink/README.md

 Enter your smartthing personal token and click `Get Devices` As you see the list of devices associated with your personal token, you can click on the name of one of the device, to see the current status of the device
 ![Alt text](/images/deviceList.png)
 If you wish to add the device to the tool, that it can be used for DataLink or W-Player, just click on `create`.
 The device is the added as a service and immediately available to be used.

+## Shelly IoT Devices

+Important:
+This tool cannot handle Shelly devices that need an authentication.
+(To be integrated later)

+### Add new device as a service
+click on `Shelly` under **Create new Services**
+Click in `Discover` to start the discovering process.
+This uses mDns broadcasts to find shelly devices.
+The discovery runs 20 seconds. (this may be changed or allow personalization in future).
+A list of found devices is returned.

+If you wish to add the device to the tool, that it can be used for DataLink or W-Player, just click on `create`.
+The device is the added as a service and immediately available to be used.